George Clooney Remembers Late Cousin Miguel Ferrer, Amid Rumors Amal Pregnant With Twins

 — CBC News (@CBCNews) January 20, 2017

-Interestingly enough, Ferrer had talents not only as actor, but musically as well.
+Interestingly enough, Ferrer had talents not only as an actor, but musically as well.
 He certainly displayed similar talents to both his mother and father and will undoubtedly be missed by loved ones, co-stars, peers and fans.

 Clooney, although likely quite saddened by the news and maintaining focus on paying respect to his cousin’s after his passing, is all the while hounded by rumors that he and his wife Amal Clooney are expecting twins.

-The high-profile couple have been steadily in the headlines for similar claims over the past two years, ever since George stated that he and Amal would like to have children.
+The high-profile couple has been steadily in the headlines for similar claims over the past two years, ever since George stated that he and Amal would like to have children.
 Although the pair seems set to eventually welcome a family, the current rumors have yet to be verified and may simply end up being pure fabrication.

 The Daily Mail has run with the story sharing that Amal has been spotted with a bit of a rounded tummy.